dynodao/dynodao/README.md

 Dynodao takes a lot of inspiration from DynamoDBMapper.
 Compared to it, dynodao offers:

 * **Fast execution** by using plain methods instead of reflective access
-* **Compile-time type safety** where possible
+* **Compile-time type safety** wherever possible
+  * The generated classes are specific to a *schema* which only contain operations allowed on the defined attributes and types
   * If an object cannot be mapped to an `AttributeValue`, you get a compilation error
-  * The generated classes are specific to a *schema* which only contain operations allowed on the defined types
 * **Easily debuggable code** as there is no magic at runtime
 * **Real lazy pagination** as `PaginatedList` end up [storing all results](https://github.com/puppetlabs/aws-sdk-for-java/blob/master/src/main/java/com/amazonaws/services/dynamodb/datamodeling/PaginatedList.java#L121) from a read operation in memory

 To generate all of the classes, you must define a *schema* class.
-This is just a POJO (aka java-bean) which corresponds to the data you'd store in Dynamo.
+This is just an annotated POJO (aka java-bean) which corresponds to the data you'd store in Dynamo.
 This class must adhear to the [java-beans](https://en.wikipedia.org/wiki/JavaBeans) specification, ie needs a default contructor, and getters and setters.

 ```java
 @DynoDaoSchema(tableName = "things")